alexanderlc/subvocal/README.md

 # Spring integration

-- Manage the app, and the spring mvn REST API
+- Manages the app, and the spring mvn REST API
 - Allow injection of spring managed services into key actors.
 In particular the worker actors

 # Todo